 Finance Update

 Couple of issues around expenses going to be incurred in the next few weeks, eg pitch.
 May have to use bounce back loan – can either pay it hoping that we’ll raise the funds, otherwise can fund it over 5-10 years.
 Discussion over ability to use bounce back loan to refinance bank loan – discussed with auditor – but no need to rush to pay anything back.
-Fexibility to consider between now and June.
+Flexibility to consider between now and June.

 Money from BANES – hospitality grants but some confusion about what it covers, got a second grant but didn’t clarify exactly what it was for.